 Here you can see Fred G3SVK working a few on 14 MHz CW.

 You can read more about LEFARS and GB0SNB both active clubs in the Essex area

-Whilst testing the software I centered the receiver on 127.5 Khz and decoded the European EFR data signal.
-The European EFR system is described on their website, and uses 3 x 100 KW transmitters at Mainflingen 129.1 Khz, Burg 139 Khz and Lakihegy 135.6 Khz.
+Whilst testing the software I centred the receiver on 127.5 Khz and decoded the European EFR data signal.
+The European EFR system is described on their website and uses 3 x 100 KW transmitters at Mainflingen 129.1 Khz, Burg 139 Khz and Lakihegy 135.6 Khz.
 Your dial frequency may vary a little depending on the location of the signals in your passband.

 The EFR signal sounds like this.